replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

     --snapshot-location-config region=minio \
     --use-restic
   ```
-  **Example: Air Gapped Installation**

-    ```bash
-    kubectl kots velero configure-nfs \
-      --nfs-server <hostname-or-ip> \
-      --nfs-path /path/to/directory \
-      --namespace <namespace> \
-      --kotsadm-registry private.registry.host \
-      --kotsadm-namespace application-name \
-      --registry-username ro-username \
-      --registry-password ro-password
-    ```
-1. Replace `<path/to/credentials-file>` with the path to the credentials file.
-Then copy and paste this entire command from the notepad to the terminal, and run the command:
+  Replace `PATH/TO/CREDENTIALS_FILE` with the path to the credentials file.

+1. Copy and paste the entire command from the notepad to the terminal, and run the command:

   **Example: Online Installation**